Call (888) 883-2483

 - The second will fall sometime in the range of three to five years after your service ends.

 In theory, a VA review examination is fair and makes sense.
-A Veteran can even request a review examination if the veteran believes that he or she should have a higher disability rating.
+A Veteran can even request a review examination if they believe that they should have a higher disability rating.
+If you feel that the VA has rated your condition lower than you deserve, you can have your condition reevaluated to potentially get a higher rating.

 At each of these re-evaluation intervals, the VA will re-evaluate your disability rating.
-Any changes to the rating could affect the amount you receive in disability payments going forward.
+Any changes to your rating could affect the amount you receive in disability payments going forward.

 A disabled Veteran should be excluded from reexaminations if one or more of the following reasons exist: